-The following are areas we'd like to see in future proposals, after the initial proposals are accepted.
-We endeavor to investigate these to assure the existing design will support them.
+The following areas are opportunities for future proposals, after the initial proposals are accepted.
+We endeavor to investigate them (without introducing additional proposals) to ensure the currently proposed design will support them.

 - Additional graph algorithms.
-The Graph Algorithms paper identifies tiers of algorithms we'd like to see added in the future, including parallel algorithms. - Support for sparse vertex ids, implying the use of bi-directional containers such as map and unordered\map for vertices. - Bi-directional graphs, where vertices have incoming and outgoing edges. - Constexpr graphs, where vertices and edges are stored in std::array or other constexpr-friendly container. - Parallel graph algorithms.
+The Graph Algorithms proposals (D3128) identifies tiers of algorithms that we suggest be added in a staged fashion (including parallel algorithms). - Support for sparse vertex ids, implying the use of bi-directional containers such as map and unordered\map for vertices. - Bi-directional graphs, where vertices have incoming and outgoing edges. - Constexpr graphs, where vertices and edges are stored in std::array or other constexpr-friendly container. - Parallel graph algorithms.